friedrith/node-wifi/README.md

 // Use as a module
 npm install node-wifi

-// Use as a binary
+// Use as a CLI
 npm install node-wifi -g
 ```
 ----------